juanvivas16/ft-arch-proposal/README.md

 #### Trade-offs Between Cost and Performance:
 - Use ECS Fargate instances instead of EC2 or EKS to reduce costs by paying only for the resources used and saving on management overhead.
+- Use Fargate spot instances if you need to reduce costs even further.
 - ECS Fargate is advantageous because the Docker container gives us more flexibility if we later want to migrate the solution to a container orchestrator.
 However, if we wanted to optimize costs to the maximum, I would use AWS Lambda instead.
 - Having a single database instance in one availability zone (AZ) reduces costs, although it may lead to downtime if that AZ becomes unavailable.
 - Use S3 Glacier for database backups and apply a lifecycle policy with the minimum retention time to optimize costs, knowing that it may take longer to retrieve the data.